OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/03-appendices/05-glossary.markdown

   business that results from the occurrence of an undesired event; what would be the result of a vulnerability being exploited.

-**Input Validation:** A set of controls that verify the properties of all input data matches what is expected by the application including types, lengths, ranges, acceptable character sets and does not include known hazardous characters.
+**Input validation:** A set of controls that verify the properties of all input data matches what is expected by the application including types, lengths, ranges, acceptable character sets and does not include known hazardous characters.